2017 Kenyan presidential election petition: Criticism about the Petition Timeline

 There has been increasing criticism regarding the 14-day timeframe for filing and ruling on Kenyan presidential election petitions, with many considering it insufficient given the complexity of such cases.

 In 2020, NASA argued that the 48-hour timeframe to prepare a solid case placed significant pressure on its legal team and was insufficient..
 In 2023, former Attorney General Githu Muigai told the National Dialogue Committee (NADCO) that the 14-day timeframe for determining election petitions is restrictive and poses a significant threat to national security if the case remains unresolved within the set period.

 Reception

 Following the ruling, NASA supporters celebrated and rejoiced across the country.
 International media outlets reacted as well, praising the Supreme Court and Kenya for their commitment to democracy.
-The New York Times described it as "a surprise ruling that nullified the re-election of a sitting president" and "a rare example of a judicial check on executive power," while The Guardian described it as "a watershed moment for African democracy" and "a stunning rebuke to Kenya's political establishment"; The Washington Post, too, lauded it as "a remarkable display of judicial independence" and "a victory for the rule of law," and The BBC, which noted that it was “the first time in Africa that a court has ruled against the electoral victory of an incumbent based on a challenge by the opposition” and “a landmark in African history”.
+The New York Times described it as "a surprise ruling that nullified the re-election of a sitting president" and "a rare example of a judicial check on executive power," while The Guardian described it as "a watershed moment for African democracy" and "a stunning rebuke to Kenya's political establishment"; the BBC noted that it was "the first time in Africa that a court has ruled against the electoral victory of an incumbent based on a challenge by the opposition" and "a landmark in African history".